rocky-linux/documentation/docs/guides/postfix_reporting.md

-# Using postfix For Server Process Reporting
+# Using Postfix For Server Process Reporting

-# Prerequisites
+## Prerequisites

 * Complete comfort operating from the command line on a Rocky Linux server
 * Familiarity with an editor of your choice (this document uses the _vi_ editor, but you can substitute in your favorite editor)